Loading...

 Chew Thoroughly

-Engage in a light walk or gentle activity after meals to help your body utilize glucose more effectively.
+Engage in light physical activity, like a short walk, after eating to help your body use up glucose more effectively.

 Find Glucose response for your favourite foods